donut2008/MCInstaller/README.md

-# MCInstaller
+# DLLs
-A program that does the job of installing Minecraft for you.
+Contains DLLs to be replaced while installing